Rajeshgulivindala/AIDeveloper_A2/AI-Dev-A2.md

 3. The system must allow users to explore the reasoning behind model decisions.
 4. The system should offer explainability metrics for evaluation.

+#### System Requirements
+1. The system must support scalable computation for real-time explanations.
+2. The system should integrate with existing AI models without major modifications.
+3. The system must allow exporting explanations in various formats.
+4. The system should provide access control to limit explanation visibility to authorized users.